NordicWayInterchange/interchange/README.md

 ## Logstash container

-The Dockerfile is in the "logstash" directory.
+The Dockerfile is in the "logstash" directory under docker-compose.
 To create an image:
 ```
 docker build -t logstash_image .